EYW wants your food photos!

 When: Seasonally open, May through Oct.

 Order: The fish and chips ($13) is fresh haddock here, soft and mild and encased in a crunchy fry that’s downright delicious eating.
 The fries are equally delicious; heck, even the homemade tartar sauce and coleslaw are top-notch.
 Vinegar and ketchup are available too.
 While you’re here, you’d best be getting a steamed lobster as well.

 Alternatively: This ain’t hard to find.
 Fear not.
-Along the South Shore, you might try The Yardarm (8369 Peggy's Cove Rd., map) in Indian Harbour; at the top of St. Margaret’s Bay there’s an inviting little fish shack called Maya’s Favorite (4 French Village Station Rd, Upper Tantallon, map); or in Halifax, grab a counter seat at the iconic (and award-winning) John’s Lunch (352 Pleasant St., map), near the wharf in Dartmouth.
+Along the South Shore, you might try the inviting little fish shack called Maya’s Favorite (4 French Village Station Rd, Upper Tantallon, map) at the top of St. Margaret’s Bay, or in Halifax, grab a counter seat at the iconic (and award-winning) John’s Lunch (352 Pleasant St., map), near the wharf in Dartmouth.

 ©2023 Eat Your World, LLC - All Rights Reserved